Walt Maddox: Harvard Kennedy School crisis leadership fellow

-Maddox is a fellow with the Program on Crisis Leadership at the Harvard University's Kennedy School of Government.
-He was promoted to senior fellow in the program in August 2019, and will partner with the Bloomberg Harvard City Leadership Initiative's executive education courses to discuss lessons he learned during Tuscaloosa's tornado recovery efforts.
+Maddox served as a senior fellow with the Program on Crisis Leadership at the Harvard University's Kennedy School of Government for over a decade.
+He was promoted to senior fellow in the program in August 2019, and partnered with the Bloomberg Harvard City Leadership Initiative's executive education courses to discuss lessons he learned during Tuscaloosa's tornado recovery efforts.